Choosing between Primary and Secondary School Teaching

 Choosing between primary and secondary school teaching – a guide to finding the right teaching course for you!

-There are many great reasons to become a teacher: it’s a rewarding career where you can make a direct impact on people, and you’ll have strong job prospects with the opportunity to work around the world.
+There are many great reasons to become a teacher: it’s a rewarding career where you can make a positive impact on the lives of many students, and you’ll have strong job prospects with the opportunity to work around the world.

 You know you want to be a teacher, but have you wondered whether primary or secondary school teaching is your calling?
 UWA has a range of unique primary and secondary teaching courses.
 We have broken them down to help you choose the right course for your goals and preferences.